hashicorp/terraform-website/content/source/docs/cloud/integrations/kubernetes/index.html.md

 # Terraform Cloud Operator for Kubernetes Setup Instructions

-~> **Important:** The Terraform Cloud Operator for Kubernetes is still under development and in the alpha testing stage.
-It is not ready for production use.

 ## Overview

 HashiCorp Terraform Cloud customers can integrate with Kubernetes using the official [Terraform Cloud Operator for Kubernetes](https://github.com/hashicorp/terraform-k8s) to provision infrastructure internal or external to the Kubernetes cluster directly from the Kubernetes control plane.
 Using the Terraform Cloud Operator for Kubernetes' CustomResourceDefinition (CRD), users can dynamically create Terraform Cloud workspaces using a Terraform configuration from a git repository or from the [Terraform Registry](https://registry.terraform.io/), populate variables, and perform Terraform runs to provision infrastructure.